Fermentation

 OUR SOLUTION

-• A service is installed on the instrument(s) that monitors the presence of new test reports and scrapes the data from the tests.
+• We install a service on the instrument(s) to monitor the presence of new test reports and scrape the test data.

-• Operator graphics allow for additional data such as water treatment, extra tests on Mash, tests on the salable product, tracking of tests upon shipment and even third-party tests verifying water and hygrometer values.
+• Operator graphics can show additional data, such as water treatment, additional tests for mash and salable products, tracking of tests during shipment, and even third-party tests verifying hygrometer and water values.

 THE RESULTS